 Other approaches can be tailored to your needs; for example, if you run a business in which you only use a web browser and email when connecting to the internet, it may be prudent to invest in a hardware firewall, which can limit the internet traffic on your network to ports and services you permit.
 Updating passwords frequently or implementing multi-factor authentication can also help thwart or complicate any attacks from hackers.

-Even with prudent measures, risks can remain.
-Therefore, it’s important to invest in measures to protect your data by means other than upgrading security.
-Investing in a backup solution can ensure that even if your business falls victim to an intrusion, you will at least retain a copy of the data that was lost.
+Even with prudent measures, risks can still remain.
+Therefore, it’s important to invest in measures to protect your data by means other than upgrading security too.
+Investing in a backup solution can ensure that even if your business falls victim to an intrusion, that you will at least retain a copy of the data that was lost.
 Keeping backups up to date and maintaining multiple instances of them also protects you from other risks, such as data corruption, by allowing you to revert to a previous version of a file.

 The Bottom Line